 Running Costs: Is Electricity Cheaper Than Gas?

 Not yet in most cases.
+The real heat pump running cost depends on your tariff and insulation level.
 Electricity costs roughly 3-4x more per unit of energy than gas.
 A heat pump’s efficiency advantage (COP 3) roughly cancels this out, resulting in marginal cost differences.

 Real example (3-bed semi in Midlands):